isaaguilar/v2b/README.md

 ## Image/Path Requirements

-To ensure that the image matches the path, set the pixel/in (ppi) or the path to `96.0`.
+To ensure that the image matches the path, set the pixel/in (ppi) of the path to `96.0`.

 ## Concept